95 U.S. CITIES AND 22 COUNTIES HAVE PASSED ORDINANCES OUTLAWING ABORTION*

 On December 15, 2025, the Crosby County Commissioners' Court voted to adopt an ordinance outlawing abortion and abortion trafficking in the unincorporated parts of Crosby County, Texas.

-The vote of the Crosby County Commissioners' Court, which covered all of the unincorporated parts of Crosby County was a unanimous 5-0 in support of the measure.
+The vote of the Crosby County Commissioners' Court, which covered all of the unincorporated area of Crosby County was a unanimous 5-0 in support of the measure.

 County Population: 5,133